norbertc/tcpdump-android/README.md

     NDK=/path/to/ndk ARCH=arm ./build-tcpdump

-In case, libpcap configure script is having an issue detecting getifaddrs(), patch libpcap configure script:
+In case, libpcap configure script is having an issue detecting getifaddrs(), patch libpcap configure script to use SIOCGIFCONF instead.

     patch -p0 < libpcap-configure.patch